 To recognize improvements and identify slippages in budget transparency in between rounds of the Open Budget Survey, IBP periodically assesses essential components of transparency in countries around the world.
-The Open Budget Survey April 2016 Document Availability Update includes fresh data on whether national governments in the 102 countries included in the Open Budget Survey 2015 publish each of the eight key budget documents on time as per international standards.
+The Open Budget Survey Document Availability Tracker December 2016 Update shows whether the national governments in the 115 countries that will be included in the Open Budget Survey 2017 publish each of the eight key budget documents on time as per international standards.

 Budgets are a government’s most powerful tool to meet the needs and priorities of a country and its people.
 If you want to fight poverty and improve governance, you have to focus on government decisions to raise and spend funds through the budget.